jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 ## Docker

-All these instructions were summarized in a Dockerfile that may be find at
+All these instructions were summarized in a Dockerfile that may be found at
 <https://github.com/jcsilva/docker-kaldi-android>.

 ## References